OpenSteamClient/OpenSteamClient/README.md

 - [open-steamworks fork by m4dEngi](https://github.com/m4dEngi/open-steamworks)
 - [SteamTracking](https://github.com/SteamDatabase/SteamTracking)
-- [protobufs dumped from the steam client](https://github.com/SteamDatabase/Protobufs)
+- [protobufs dumped from the steam client](https://github.com/SteamDatabase/Protobufs) Other credits:
 - [MiniUTL](https://github.com/FWGS/MiniUTL)
 - [Logo by nPHYN1T3](https://github.com/nPHYN1T3)
 - [Sound assets by nPHYN1T3](https://github.com/nPHYN1T3)

 # Q&A

+## Gah!
+Why is making this taking such a long time???
+There's a single developer (Rosentti) working on every aspect of the rewrite.
+This alone makes things slow, but also the tremendous workload can cause burnout very easily.
+To combat burnout related to OSC, I sometimes work on other projects and different parts of OSC.

 ## Partially open source?
 This is a GUI for Valve's own Steam Client binaries like `steamclient.so`, `steamservice.so` and `chromehtml.so`.